jagadnag/network_automation/README.md

 ## 1.1 Virtual Environments and Ansible Installation

-1. Make a mock project directory "myproject" in your home directory:
+1. Make a project directory "myproject" in your home directory:

    `cd ~ && mkdir myproject`